StoryScope: Investigating idiosyncrasies in AI fiction: The pipeline

-\paragraph{Structured narrative representations.} We transform each story into a template-based representation that preserves narrative elements while abstracting away surface wording, grounding this representation in NarraBench \citep{hamilton2025narrabench}, which defines a taxonomy of narrative dimensions rooted in literary theory.
-We adopt ten of its twelve aspects: \emph{Agent, Social Network, Event, Plot, Structure, Setting, Time, Revelation, Perspective}, and \emph{Style}.\footnote{We exclude \emph{Paratext} and \emph{Motivation}, which depends on external context unavailable in our setting.} For each story, we prompt GPT-5.1 \citep{openai2025gpt51_system_card} to extract a structured template organized along these ten dimensions.
+\paragraph{Theoretical grounding.} We transform each story into a template-based representation that preserves narrative elements while abstracting away surface wording, grounding this representation in NarraBench \citep{hamilton2025narrabench}, which defines a taxonomy of narrative dimensions rooted in literary theory.
+We adopt ten of its twelve aspects: \emph{Agent, Social Network, Event, Plot, Structure, Setting, Time, Revelation, Perspective}, and \emph{Style}.\footnote{We exclude \emph{Paratext} and \emph{Motivation}, which depends on external context unavailable in our setting.} Each dimension consolidates an established line of narratological work (see Table 5 of \citealp{hamilton2025narrabench}). \storyscope\ searches \emph{within} those dimensions for the specific decisions that separate sources.
+For example, its temporal dimension reflects long-standing narratological distinctions around narrative order, duration, and frequency from \citet{genette1980narrative}, while plot arc is heavily inspired by \citet{tian2024humanlevelnarratives}.

+\paragraph{Structured narrative representations.} For each story, we prompt GPT-5.1 \citep{openai2025gpt51_system_card} to extract a structured template organized along these ten dimensions.
 The extraction uses a zero-shot prompt with a detailed JSON schema specifying the expected fields for each dimension (e.g., character names, roles, and motivations for Agent; causal chains and key events for Event).\footnote{Templating prompt depicted in \autoref{prompt:template_extraction}.} The templates serve as a controlled intermediate representation \citep{pham2024topicgpt, wang2023goal}: by converting prose into structured fields, the subsequent comparison stage reasons over narrative content rather than stylistic surface (see \S\ref{app_sec:featurization} for details).

 \paragraph{Comparative story analysis across sources.} To identify systematic narrative differences, we perform pairwise comparisons across sources writing from the same prompt.
 We construct a discovery pool of 600 stories (and their corresponding structured representations) over 100 parallel randomly selected writing prompts.
 The discovery pool is held out from the main corpus and kept small because this stage uses GPT-5.1 with high reasoning effort over long inputs; 600 stories balance narrative diversity against cost.
 For each prompt, we present all six templates to GPT-5.1 and ask it to produce a structured comparative analysis: a structured JSON containing per-source dimension notes (e.g., how each source handles character motivation), cross-source comparisons highlighting where sources diverge, and an executive summary of recurring patterns.\footnote{We batch multiple prompts per analysis (mean 3.1), details in \S\ref{app_sec:featurization}.} The comparative analyses serve as the raw material from which we derive our feature taxonomy.